loneicewolf/MSF-Module-doc-Template/fanny_bmp_check_Docs.md

 ## Scenarios
 Specific #demo

+### Typical Usage Scenario: Pen Test without being Detected

+1 thing this could be used as, is (as with the duqu_check) to check, if a target system (that you/your team is going to/will/plan to perform one or more penetration tests on, already is infected by any of those, and it would probably make a nice looking "alert" to malware researchers who runs malwares into sandboxes and vms; (Because it would shortly make the system/vm  more "targeted" if infected even more.

+For example and if a VM(for example) is infected with Duqu, Maybe it's not the most optimal 'thing' to infect it with anything (else - in general, at all) By e.g Using metasploit, (because, the system already is infected with Duqu(if we take a Duqu Infected VM/System as an example), Duqu - wich is kinda well known by now, will make the VM (or if it is a real os, which still does happen) more suspected for malware.

+### So, short story: the less malicious activity (the less "malware") on a system, the less detection risk is present.

 I Will upload a POC video demonstrating this on Windows 10, x64.
 Sooner or later.
 There's already a XP POC video located here
  - https://github.com/loneicewolf/fanny.bmp/blob/main/FannyMalware%20POC%20.mp4